Saudi Visa for US Citizens

 Visa referral note

-A visa referral note must be issued by Saudi MOFA stating the Saudi work visa number and date.
+A visa referral note must be issued by the Saudi MOFA stating the Saudi work visa number and date.

 Health report